kmn5409/COMP_3610_Project/training/README.md

 python3 train_svm.py
 ```

-Next we go into the gpu_model/ folder
+Next we need to run the code in the jupyter notebook Road_Detection